-- James Algar, Global Head of Risk and Compliance, reports into Chris Rexworthy, EMEA Head of Risk and Compliance, BNY Mellon Investment Management - Daniel Fabian, CFO, has a dotted line into the CFO of BNY Mellon Investment Management
+- Jon DeSimone, CEO, reports into Hanneke Smits, CEO of BNY Mellon Investment Management; - James Algar, Global Head of Risk and Compliance, reports into Chris Rexworthy, EMEA Head of Risk and Compliance, BNY Mellon Investment Management.

 Although continually monitored, there have been no significant changes in the Company's risk forums and risk management operating practices and procedures.